mlabs-haskell/plutus-simple-model/docs/src/intro.md

 * good for unit testing of on-chain code
 * being fast and pure it's also suitable for property based testing

+Examples of how to use the library can be found in [test suite](https://github.com/mlabs-haskell/plutus-simple-model/tree/main/test) (test dir in the repo).